leealex88/sei-project-1/README.md

       }
     }
 ```
+## Wins

+My first experience with JavaScript was the morning lecture in GA and then creating this game.
+I'm very happy with the knowledge I master and this that I was able to create not just the vanilla JavaScript code but also the logic.

+## Future features
-In terms of future improvements, I would like to add the function to reset the game after the user guessed the secret colors code.

-I would like to add also the different option of the code length to choose, 6 and 8, and let the user to decide or he want to allow duplicates colors or not.
+In terms of future improvements, I would like to add the function to reset the game after the user guessed the secret colors code and the different option of the code length to choose, 6 and 8, and let the user to decide or he want to allow duplicates colors or not.

+## Key Learnings

+- For Loop
+- If else statment
+- adding grid in JS
+- manipulate DOM elements

 ## Author

-Ola Skoczylas - First Project Link to portfolio here:
+Ola Skoczylas - First Project Link to portfolio here: olaskoczylas.com